Khushi-Patel-code/E-Commerce-Inventory-Order-Management-System-Website/README.md

 **IMPORTANT!!!!!!!!!!!!!!**

-Furthermore, ensure your .env file and connection.js files are properly configured your DB_HOST and DB_USER should be localhost and root respectively unless otherwise stated.
+Furthermore, ensure your .env file and connection.js files are properly configured.
+Your DB_HOST and DB_USER should be localhost and root respectively unless otherwise stated.
 If your password variable is DB_PASS or DB_PASSWORD, whatever it's called in one file, it has to be the same when it's called in the other.
 PLEASE DO NOT INCLUDE A '#' IN YOUR PASSWORD.
 IT WILL NOT BE READ AND DEVELOPERS WILL SCRATCH THEIR HEADS TRYING TO FIND OUT WHY YOUR REGISTRATION IS FAILING.
 IN THE EVENT YOU HAVE '#' IN YOUR PASSWORD, ENCLOSE YOUR PASSWORD IN DOUBLE QUOTES FOR IT TO BE READ AS A STRING.
 Then go to index.html and run the page live.
 It should work.

 for converting a json to csv/pdf download the following libraries:
 `npm install json2csv pdfkit`